Savant261/Data-Analyzer-app/README.md

 # 📈 Interactive Data Analyzer App

 Welcome to the Interactive Data Analyzer\!
-This is a powerful web application built with **Streamlit** that allows you to upload, clean, filter, and visualize your datasets—all without writing a single line of code.
+This is a powerful web application built with **Streamlit** that allows you to upload, clean, filter, group, and visualize your datasets—all without writing a single line of code.

 This tool is perfect for data analysts, students, and anyone curious to find insights in their data quickly.